← All Articles

 What flies should I use on Noontootla Creek?

 Small-stream classics: a Parachute Adams (12–18), Elk Hair Caddis (14–18 in tan and olive), Pheasant Tail and Hare's Ear nymphs (14–18), foam beetles and ants plus inchworms for summer, and a black/olive Woolly Bugger or sculpin (6–10) for fall browns.
-Match the size and season to what's hatching.
+Match the size and season to what's hatching, and carry several of each working size — wild fish in tight quarters break you off in the brush.

 What is the best dry fly for Noontootla?

 A Parachute Adams in sizes 12–18 covers most situations, and an Elk Hair Caddis is the other staple for the pocket water.
-In summer, a foam beetle or an inchworm pattern is often the most productive "dry" because the hemlock canopy drops terrestrials into the creek all season.
+In summer, a foam beetle or an inchworm pattern is often the most productive "dry" because the hemlock canopy drops terrestrials into the creek all season — many days they out-fish any mayfly imitation.

 When is the best dry-fly fishing on Noontootla?